gregthompson27/fsd-setup/README.md

     `your-github-username.github.io`

-    replacing `your-github-username` with you actual GitHub username.
+    replacing `your-github-username` with your actual GitHub username.
 MAKE SURE your username is spelled correctly, otherwise you'll have problems.

 2. Enter a description for your repository in the **Description** box, like `My own awesome website!'.